Manufacturing15 min read

 Palletizing

-The opportunity: End-of-line palletizing is one of the leading causes of musculoskeletal injuries in manufacturing.
-For dedicated guidance, see our cobot palletizer guide.
+End-of-line palletizing is one of the leading causes of musculoskeletal injuries in manufacturing.
 Workers repeatedly lift boxes weighing 5-25 kg, often twisting and reaching overhead.
-Palletizing also operates at the end of the production line, meaning a bottleneck here affects the entire facility.
+A palletizing bottleneck also affects the entire facility.

-How it works: The cobot picks boxes from a conveyor or staging area and stacks them onto pallets following a programmed pattern.
-Vacuum grippers or mechanical clamp grippers handle various box sizes.
-Modern cobot palletizing software (like Robotiq's Palletizing Solution) lets operators set up new pallet patterns in under 15 minutes through a tablet interface.
+The cobot picks boxes from a conveyor or staging area and stacks them onto pallets following a programmed pattern.
+Modern cobot palletizing software (like Robotiq's Palletizing Solution) lets operators set up new pallet patterns in under 15 minutes.

 Real results:

-• A single cobot can palletize 6-12 boxes per minute depending on box weight and pallet pattern
+• 6-12 boxes per minute depending on weight and pattern

 • Runs 24/7 without breaks, sick days, or overtime